knee-cola/jest-mock-promise/README.md

         let callbackFn = jest.fn();
         let promise = new Promise((resolve, reject) {
-            // providing two numbers which need to be multiplied resolve(1,2);
+            // providing two numbers which need to be multiplied
+            // as we know, although we have resolved the promise right away,
+            // `then` handlers will be called asnyc at later time resolve(1,2);
         });

         // calling the function we want to test onPromiseMultiply(promise, callbackFn);

-        // since the promise will be resolved async,
+        // Altought promise is already resolved, `then` handlers will
+        // be called asnyc at later time.
+That's why we need to put
-        // we need to test our expectation inside a `then` handler
+        // our expectation inside a `then` handler
-        // and also return a promise to the Jest, so it knows
+        // + we need to return a promise to the Jest, so it knows
         // we're doing some async testing
         return(promise.then(() => {
             expect(callbackFn).toHaveBeenCalledWith(3);